nikr/Coding-Standards/README.md

 #### Premature Generalization
 As it applies to object model design; this is the act of creating abstractions within an object model not based upon concrete requirements or a known future need for the abstraction.
-In simplest terms: “Abstraction for the sake of Abstraction.”
+In simplest terms: "Abstraction for the sake of Abstraction."

 ### Naming Conventions Quick Guide
-“c” = camelCase
+"c" = camelCase
-“P” = PascalCase
+"P" = PascalCase
-“_” = Prefix with _Underscore
+"_" = Prefix with _Underscore
-“x” = Not Applicable.
+"x" = Not Applicable.

 |Identifier | Public | Protected | Internal | Private | Notes |
 |-----------|--------|-----------|----------|---------|-------|